 Timescales and costs

-Typically, for the UK, registration of a trade mark takes between six months and one year, with costs for the initial filing starting at around £500.
+Typically, for the UK, registration of a trade mark takes between three months and one year, with costs for the initial filing starting at around £500 (excl.
+VAT).
 Costs and timescales for obtaining registrations abroad vary depending on the country concerned.